 Of course, a small drop can make a big difference in such a tiny sliver of the market.
 While Manhattan saw 10,000-plus co-op and condo sales in 2018, just 232 of them were townhouse deals, according to Elliman.

-Nonetheless, prices have nosedived, and townhouses are taking longer to sell then they did even just a year ago.
+Nonetheless, prices have nosedived, and townhouses are taking longer to sell than they did even just a year ago.
 “The third quarter was really just a mess,” said Jed Garfield, managing partner of Leslie J. Garfield & Company, the townhouse firm his father founded.

 Compass’ Vickey Barron, meanwhile, said: “It’s a slow-boat market, not a speedboat market.”